-Venezuela mulls bill against expressions of ‘hate or intolerance’

-President Nicolas Maduro has faced a cacophony of international criticism, from the United Nations to Pope Francis, since he installed the 545-member assembly stacked with Socialist Party allies earlier this month.

-The OPEC member nation has been rocked by anti-government unrest that has left more than 120 people dead while the country sinks further into a recession compounded by triple-digit inflation and acute food shortages.
+Venezuela's 'truth commission' to investigate opposition

-Maduro defends the new legislative superbody as Venezuela’s only hope for peace and prosperity.
+Maduro defends the all-powerful assembly as the country’s only hope for peace and prosperity.

 “The question is whether this is the peace he’s looking for: creating a law that gives him and his obedient supreme court judiciary powers to lock up dissidents for 25 years,” Tamara Taraciuk, head Venezuela researcher for Human Rights Watch, said in a Wednesday telephone interview.